Dr John Bashford

 Clinical Haematology, Medical Oncology, Stem Cell Transplantation

-Dr Bashford graduated from the University of Queensland in 1980 with a bachelor of medical science and a bachelor of medicine/bachelor of surgery (hons1), and completed post-graduate in clinical haematology and medical oncology at Princess Alexandra Hospital, Brisbane and The Alfred Hospital, Melbourne.
+Dr Bashford graduated from the University of Queensland in 1980 with a Bachelor of Medical Science and a Bachelor of Medicine/Bachelor of Surgery (Hons 1).
+In 1990, he completed post-graduate training in clinical haematology and medical oncology, working in Brisbane, Melbourne and the United Kingdom before returning to Queensland to undertake specialist practice.

-In 1992 Dr Bashford commenced practice in medical oncology and clinical haematology at the Wesley and Mater Private hospitals.
-He became a director of the Wesley Clinic for Haematology and Oncology and Wesley Clinic Research Centre and was closely involved in the commissioning of the Mater Private Centre for Haematology and Oncology in 1996.
-He negotiated Medicare funding for stem cell transplantation in 1996 and has since been director of the Wesley Hospital stem cell transplant laboratory and programme.
-He was chairman of HOCA (now Icon Cancer Care) from 2001-2006 and remains on the board of Icon Cancer Foundation.
+Dr Bashford practiced clinical haematology and medical oncology at the Wesley and Mater Private Hospitals until 2018.
+He became a Board Director of the Wesley Clinic for Haematology and Oncology and Wesley Clinic Research Centre in 1994 and was closely involved in the commissioning of the Mater Private Centre for Haematology and Oncology in 1996.
+He negotiated Medicare funding for stem cell transplantation in 1996 and was director of the Wesley Hospital Stem Cell Transplant Laboratory and Clinical Programme from 1995-2017.
+He was Chairman of the HOCA (now Icon Group) Board from 2001-2007, negotiated the formation of Icon Group for the medical partners in 2011-2012 and has been Board Chair of Icon Cancer Foundation since 2015.

-Dr Bashford is a foundation member and current president of the Private Cancer Physicians of Australia (PCPA) limited which is a not-for-profit organisation dedicated to the improvement of the health system for all cancer patients, but particularly for private cancer patients in Australia.
-He is particularly committed to the development of under and post-graduate medical training in private hospitals and is a clinical tutor at the Wesley Hospital.
+Dr Bashford was the Foundation President of the Private Cancer Physicians of Australia (PCPA) which is a not-for-profit organisation dedicated to the improvement of the health system for all cancer patients, but particularly for private cancer patients in Australia from 2007-2010.
+He has been involved in many advisory roles to Private and Public Health care groups and roles with State and Australian Government including direct ministerial negotiations around health care issues.
+He continues to represent professional groups and Icon Group in various settings, and is a current and active member of the Australian Institute of Company Directors.